 The Plato Pet Treats mission that’s been on every bag for over 10 years starts with that line.
 This has never been simple marketing jargon to me, it’s been true since before Plato was founded.

-Days together spent in the office, on long walks, camping trips, jaunts at the park, turned into a couple years and pretty soon I met and married my wife Allison.
+Days together spent in the office, long walks, camping trips, jaunts at the park, turned into a couple years, and then I met and married my wife, Alli.
 Tugboat, or “Tuggy” as she called him, soon became her shadow and guardian.
-When I was frequently away from home in the early years of Plato travelling to trade-shows, riding with sales reps, and spending weeks every month out of state Tuggy was keeping Allison company and keeping her safe from every bump, creak, or raccoon that might have been threatening her.
+When I was frequently away from home in the early years of Plato travelling to trade shows, riding with sales reps, and spending weeks every month out of state, Tuggy kept Alli company and protected her from creaks and bumps in the night (plus the occasional raccoon trying to sneak his way in the doggie door, true story).
 She often told me that he was what made my time away bearable for her.

-Pretty soon, Tugboat was surprised by a mysterious ball of scents and squeals that came into our family, followed not long after another, and then another.
+Pretty soon, Tugboat was surprised by a mysterious ball of scents and squeals that blessed our family, followed not long after by another, and then another.
 At every new chapter of growth in our little family Tugboat welcomed our children with a patient and loving presence, never minding when his ears were pulled or when my son tried to ride him.

-This past week I learned that my 12 ½ year old friend was suffering from heart failure and everything that goes with it.
-I knew he was a very ripe old age for a bulldog but it still came as a shock.
-We made the hard decision to keep him from suffering further and spent his last day with us loving on him, spoiling him with lots of treats, and scratching his rump the way he always liked it.
+This past week, I learned that my 12 ½ year old friend was suffering from heart failure and everything else that goes with it.
+I knew he was a very ripe old age for a bulldog, but it still came as a shock.
+We made the hard decision to keep him from suffering any further and he spent his last day with us loving on him, spoiling him with lots of treats, and scratching his rump the way he always liked it.
 Coming home and overcoming the habit to look for him or reflexively take care of him is a constant reminder of how much a part of my life he truly was.

-Tugboat was a big part of my family, and he’s always been a big part of the Plato family.
+Tugboat was a big part of my family.
+And he’s played an instrumental role for the Plato family.
+We miss him dearly.